rustdesk/doc.rustdesk.com/content/client/linux/_index.en.md

 ### ~~X11 Required~~
 ~~RustDesk does not support Wayland yet; you need switch to X11 manually.~~

-RustDesk now has experimental Wayland support.
-You may need to download the [nightly version](https://github.com/rustdesk/rustdesk/releases/tag/nightly) to enable this feature.
+RustDesk now has experimental Wayland support since v1.2.0.

 #### Display Server